Types of election

 Medway is made up of the constituencies of Chatham and Aylesford, Gillingham and Rainham, and Rochester and Strood.

 Medway Council is divided into 22 Electoral Wards and each ward is represented by local Councillors – 55 in total.
 In local elections, you can vote for a councillor to represent your ward.
 In Medway, local elections are held every four years.

 There are 11 parishes in Medway, all in the Rochester area.
 Each parish is represented by a number of parish councillors.

-European Parliamentary elections are held every 5 years, usually in May or June.
+Medway Council forms part of the South East region of the European Parliament.
 The European Parliament is made up of 736 Members (MEPs) who are elected by 27 EU countries.
 The UK is represented by 72 MEPs.
 In the South East we have 10 MEPs to represent us.

 Anyone who is a citizen of a member state of the European Union who lives in the Medway Council area can vote in local and European Parliamentary elections, as long as they qualify to appear on the electoral register and have registered to vote.

 Find out about types of elections on the About My Vote website.